p0358/Fuck_off_EA_App/README.md

 ### Does it work on Linux under WINE/Proton?

-Check out this issue for current status and directions: #3
+Check out this issue for current status and directions: [#3](https://github.com/p0358/Fuck_off_EA_App/issues/3)

+In short, you will need to override the setting for `version` DLL to run as `native, then built-in`, which can be accomplished through `winecfg` or the config or the particular tool you use, or by using the environment variable `WINEDLLOVERRIDES="version=n,b"` in launch options.
+Note that currently not everything seems to fully work...

 ### Is it safe?